rusmanplatd/goravel/docs/CHAT_ADVANCED_FEATURES.md

 #### chat_messages
 Added fields:
 - `thread_id VARCHAR(26)` - Reference to thread
-- `edited_at TIMESTAMP` - When message was last edited
+- `updated_at TIMESTAMP` - When message was last edited

 ## Usage Examples